timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Vehicle Speed Rear Right | `((bytestoint(raw,6,2)/100.00)-100)/3.6` |

-## Typical histogram of PIDs
+## Typical histogram of CAN IDs

-Here's what the distribution of PIDs looks like in the CAN bus while idling in a parking lot:
+Here's what the distribution of CAN IDs looks like in the CAN bus while idling in a parking lot:

- PID | Decimal PID | Number of packets received over a 10 second period
+CAN ID (hex) | CAN ID (decimal) | Number of packets received over a 10 second period
 ---- | --- | ---
 081 | 129 | 1000
 085 | 133 | 1000